-Earlier, people used to purchase many things from brick & mortar stores.
+Earlier, people used to purchase many things from brick-and mortar stores.
 With the introduction of eCommerce, various people have taken their business online by building eCommerce stores.
 People are now addicted to purchasing most essentials and non-essential things from online stores.

 All the businesses that have become successful online have their own eCommerce business model.
 By following a suitable eCommerce business model, they can reach a wider audience and generate good revenue.

-If you want to leverage this growing industry, you should take your business online with the help of an eCommerce store.
-While jumping out excited about starting a store, you shouldn’t forget one of essential things, i.e., the eCommerce business model.
+If you want to leverage this growing industry, take your business online with the help of an eCommerce store.
+While jumping out excited about starting a store, you should remember one of the essential things, i.e., the eCommerce business model.

 We have been delivering some of the best eCommerce stores to businesses worldwide.
 Hence, we are familiar with eCommerce businesses.